pgaston/teleopros2/README.md

 ```

 6. Add SSL certificates.
 This is required for mobile.
 This is the default.
 To change the default set the 'ssl' parameter to false.

-- Create a 'certs' directory at the top level of teleopros2
+- There is a 'certs' directory at the top level of teleopros2.
+This is where server.cert and server.key will go.
+- btw, I included a certs.zip that expands to include a working set of files.
+This isn't secure, but you can use for development/testing.
+Just blow by the security warning in your browser.
-- Create a local server.certs and server.key file in this directory.
+- For operations, create a local server.certs and server.key file in this directory.
 [Here is one approach.](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/#how-it-works) .    *Tip - don't add a passphrase.*
-- (btw, I included a certs.zip that you can expand into a certs folder there.
-Not secure in the slightest - but you can use to test mobile/twisting.
-I can't include otherwise as it sets off a github security alert.)

-*Note - your browser will show this as insecure.*   Go to advanced / proceed anyway.
-Exercise for the user to do this 'correctly'.
-Just pay - or search for how to get for free...

 7. Build